- Last updated:

 - Community event and major event permit fees (reimbursement/refunds from March 1 to June 30 or ability to postpone for 12 months and bond refunded until new date set)

-- Commercial low-use/commercial high use permits (reimbursement or waiver from March 1 to July 31)
+- Commercial low-use/high-use permits (reimbursement or waiver from March 1 to June 31)

 - Filming application fees (reimbursement or waiver from March 1 to June 30)